Paraminter/Paraminter.Parameters.Named/src/Implementation/README.nupkg.md

 # Paraminter.Parameters.Named

-Provides components related to `Paraminter` named parameters.
+Provides general implementations of services related to `Paraminter` named parameters.

 See [GitHub](https://github.com/Paraminter/Paraminter.Parameters.Named) for more information.